multiply-org/prior_engine/README.md

 user_prior add -h
 ```

-## Reporting issues and feedback

-If you encounter any bugs with the tool please file an issue in the [Issues](https://github.com/multiply-org/prior-engine/issues "PriorEngine Issues") section of the repository.
+## Generating the Documentation

+We use [Sphinx](http://www.sphinx-doc.org/en/stable/rest.html) to generate the documentation of the MULTIPLY platform on [ReadTheDocs](http://multiply.readthedocs.io/en/latest/).

+The source files of the main documentation of the MULTIPLY platform is to be found in the [MULTIPLY core repository](https://github.com/multiply-org/multiply-core).

+If there is a need to build the *prior engine specific* docs locally, these additional software packages are required:

+    $ conda install sphinx sphinx_rtd_theme mock
+    $ conda install -c conda-forge sphinx-argparse
+    $ pip install sphinx_autodoc_annotation

+To regenerate the HTML docs, type

+    $ cd doc
+    $ make html

 ## Contribution and Development

 Once, the package is set up, you are very welcome to contribute to the MULTIPLY Prior Engine.
-Please find information on how to do so in the [CONTRIBUTION.md](https://github.com/multiply-org/prior-engine/blob/master/CONTRIBUTION.md) document.
+Please find corresponding guidelines and further information on how to do so in the [CONTRIBUTION.md](https://github.com/multiply-org/prior-engine/blob/master/CONTRIBUTION.md) document.

-## Roadmap and TODO
+### Reporting issues and feedback

+If you encounter any bugs with the tool, please file a [new issue](https://github.com/multiply-org/prior-engine/issues/new) while adhering to the above mentioned guidelines.

 ## Authors